semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 Finally, the outliers are values that are distant apart from the rest of the values in the dataset.

-The general representation of a box plot is as follows
+The general representation of a box plot is as follows.

 ![percentile](/blog/assets/post_cont_image/percentile.png)